SebastianColie/SebastianColie.github.io/_posts/2016-05-25-using-the-ghost-editor.md

 ---
 layout: post
-title: "Beginning of my Passion for Writing"
+title: "The Importance of Passion"
 tags:
   - "Welcome to me"
 feature_image: "http://www.masscommunicationtalk.com/wp-content/uploads/2016/02/writing-1.jpg"
 ---

+**Passion** Passion is one of the most vital components to anything--yes, _anything_-- in life at all.
+Without passion, all you really have is pointless and wasted talent.

 Ghost uses a language called **Markdown** to format text.